-1. Civil Cover Sheet/Extra Copies of Complaint/Designation of Related Cases a.
-Civil Cover Sheet and Extra Copies of Complaint b.
-Related Cases iii.
-Designation by Plaintiff
+1. Civil Cover Sheet/Extra Copies of Complaint/Designation of Related Cases

+- a) Civil Cover Sheet and Extra Copies of Complaint - i) Cases Subject to Electronic Filing b) Related Cases i) Designation by Plaintiff

 The complaint, civil cover sheet and any other documents being filed should be submitted to the Clerk in accordance with the electronic filing procedures adopted by the Court.